 Hopefully when this is all complete my blog will be more focused, more professional, more useful, and perform better in search engines.
 I’ll also probably get some strange new keyword referrals.

 I’m not sure how other people do it, but to cross-link to my own blog posts I have two windows open to WordPress in separate browsers.
-I know there are plugins that try to auto-magically choose related posts, but I prefer to do it myself inline.
-Not sure if it helps with my navigate-ability or my search engine optimization or not.
+I know there are plugins that try to auto-magically choose related posts, but I prefer to do it myself.
+Not sure if it helps with my navigate-ability or my search engine optimization.

-I also keep a text file on my desktop of URLs I link to often, whether they are part of my domain or not.
+I also keep a text file on my desktop of URLs I link to often.